cgiacomini/vagrant--kubernetes/examples/024-Kustomize/01-Example/README.md

       port: 8080
 ```

 The new version of these YAML file will be the base for our customization.
-We will customize them base on the environment where we want to deploy the application DEV, PREPROD, PROD or whatever.
-Here then we use kustomize to handle the delete *Labels* and *Selector* what we just need is a ***kustomize.yaml*** as follow:
+Here then we use kustomize to handle the deleted *Labels* and *Selector* what we just need is a ***kustomize.yaml*** as follow:

 ### Kustomization.yaml
 ```